P13N: Personalization in Generative AI Workshop

 • Cross-modal personalization: bridging text, images, video, and 3D

-• AR/VR personalization for handling immersive experiences where user-specific styles or preferences adapt in real time within augmented or virtual environments
+• AR/VR personalization for handling immersive experiences

 • Dataset curation for benchmarking personalized generative models